ddd-retail/restful-api-example/README.md

 To get this project working you will need a token provided by DdD, please write integrations@dddretail.com and they will help you out.

-this project is a console application and in will show you how to get transactions for a shop, both the shopId and the toke need to be edited by you.
+this project is a console application written in C# and it will show you how to get transactions for a shop, both the shopId and the token needs to be filled out by you, with the  information provided by integrations@dddretail.com .